quadsurf/react-curriculum/01-introduction-to-react.md

 ### Components hierarchy

 React applications don't require many programming constructs.
 With React, there's no need for things like controllers, directives, or templates.
-In fact, all that's required is a **component**—encapsulated code that handles presentation, state, and behavior.
+In fact, all that's required is a **component** which is encapsulated code that handles presentation, state, and behavior.
 In other words, a component knows how it should look and act given its current underlying information.
 Here's a diagram that illustrates what's inside a component and the technologies it uses.

 ```text
 ┌─────────────────────────────── Component ──────────────────────────────┐